MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-visio-addin-troubleshoot.md

 ### The state graphic is not displayed

-The state graphic does not appear on a stencil even though you have linked the shape with the **Link Shape to Data** option.
+The state graphic doesn't appear on a stencil even though you've linked the shape with the **Link Shape to Data** option.

-Some stencils in Visio are not defined with a wrapping group.
+Some stencils in Visio aren't defined with a wrapping group.
 To resolve this problem, create a group for the shape, and then use the **Link Shape to Data** option again.
-To create a group, right-click the shape, and then click **Shape** and **Group**.
+To create a group, right-click the shape, and select **Shape** and **Group**.

 ### You see security warnings when you open a diagram
 When you open a document that you previously linked to Operations Manager, you receive multiple security warnings.